nyu-ossd-s18/project_evaluation/mifos_evaluation_activity.md

 ## Summary assesment
 How friendly is this project for beginner contributors?
+Friendly, but not for novices.
+Most of issues are handled by a few contributors.

 Do the maintainers respond helpfully to questions in issues?
+No questions in issues.

 Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?
+Yes

 Do pull requests get reviewed?
+Yes

 Do maintainers thank people for their contributions?
+Yes, always say "Thanks for PR".